Chapter 7: The Research Question

 - Context: Billboard Hot 100, 2015-2024

-Example 2 (Relational): “Is there a relationship between lyric sentiment (positive, negative, neutral) and chart peak position among pop songs in the Billboard Hot 100 (2015-2024), controlling for tempo and artist popularity?”
+Example 2 (Relational, music): “Is there a relationship between lyric sentiment (positive, negative, neutral) and chart peak position among pop songs in the Billboard Hot 100 (2015-2024), controlling for tempo and artist popularity?”

 - Variables: Lyric sentiment (IV), chart position (DV)